top of page

 NYMag29July2002.jpg

-The history of regulating dance in New York City reflects the change in our culture over the past century.
-Now that the Cabaret Law was partially repealed on October 30, 2017, outdated land use laws do not permit dancing in any New York City establishments with less than 200 patrons.
-Dance is an important form of expression for many immigrant cultures and is identified as a human right not subject to zoning or any form of regulation.
+Dance is an important form of expression and connection for many immigrant and marginalized communities and is a human right not subject to zoning or any form of regulation.
 In the Cabaret Law's 91 year history of the supression of dance and culture, it was found nearly impossible to define what consititues dancing--Rhythmic swaying, foot tapping or striking a pose as with "voguing" are movements and can represent even the absense of movement.

 nightclubs-in-Chicago.webp